wger-project/helm-charts/README.md

 ## Running a highly available setup

 The deployment can be scaled using `app.global.replicas` to allow for more web server replicas.
 Persistence should be enabled as well to ensure that the different webservers have access to the same static and media shares.

-In a production deployment, it is assumed that these files will be handled by a CDN/SE in front of your application so persistence remains optional.
-Postgres persistence should be enabled as well for all scenarios except local dev.
+Generally persistent volumes needs to be configured depending on your setup.

 ## Developing locally